Leonardite

 5-10 micron pieces of Leonardite partly float and partly settle to the bottom of the packing as it is a suspension (supersaturated solution).
 So shake before use!

-Unlike Blackjacks, solvent-based hops contain only those hops constituents that can be solvent-dissolved from the raw material.
+Unlike Blackjacks, solvent-based hops contain only those hop constituents that can be solvent-dissolved from the raw material.
 Blackjak leonardite, on the other hand, does not extract or dissolve anything from the base material, but only physically preserves it, thus maintaining a higher active ingredient content.

 - The roots of the plant can absorb more water and nutrients